 Meet Abby Lacey.
-She’s 42, and an Office Manager for Thames Valley Berkshire LEP Ltd. A recent AAT Apprenticeship with Kaplan, she’s now looking to progress to Level 7.
+She’s 42, and an Office Manager for Thames Valley Berkshire LEP Ltd. A recent AAT Apprentice with Kaplan, she’s now looking to progress to Level 7.

 In a previous life, she was a self-employed virtual PA who did some bookkeeping.
 She had ambitions to qualify, but time and finances wouldn’t allow it.

 How did you get onto the Apprenticeship?

 My CEO suggested I look into different qualifications.
 I thought an Apprenticeship would be great not only for me, but for our company.
 We are a small operation, with only ten staff, but that doesn’t mean we can’t have an apprentice!

 Will you continue to progress through other levels?

 I’d like to progress to Level 7 in the long term, but time and finances are always an issue!

 I’m happy in my current role but hope, in the medium term, to expand my financial responsibilities.
 In the long term I’d like to work for myself, and this qualification will really help.